What advice should GPs give patients about nutrition and exercise?

 Sources of dietary calcium are milk, cheese and yogurt (these can be reduced fat), certain types of oily fish that are eaten with the bones, such as sardines (which also provide vitamins D and K) and vegetables such as broccoli and cabbage.

 Sunlight is the best natural source of vitamin D. Sufficient vitamin D can be made through 10 minutes of sun exposure to the face and arms without sunscreen once or twice a day, every day, between May and September.
 Care should be taken not to burn.
+From October to April, vitamin D supplementation can be considered.

 Patients should also: